-System Startup procedures for both the XR-600 and the XR-800 are detailed next.
+System Startup procedures for the scanner are detailed next.
 After startup, detailed instructions for the Daily System Quality Assurance Calibration Procedures are presented.
 A discussion of the QA Results follows.

 Preparing patient records is the next step in the scanning procedure.
 How to create a new patient record and how to update an existing patient's record are discussed in detail.
 From there, you are instructed to go to the pertinent scan-type chapter (AP Spine, Hip Scan, etc.) to continue the scan.